 Head Unit Keeps Turning On/Off

-Another cause for a powerless head unit could be that your amplifier has switched into protection mode.
+Another cause for a powerless head unit could be that your amplifier has switched to protection mode.
 This can happen in one of two ways.

 One, the power produced by the alternator is too much for the amplifier and the amp has to protect itself from damage.
 Two, the battery is unable to provide the audio system with constant voltage.